• Skip to primary navigation

 Tools needed to make homemade cashew brittle

-All you need to make this delicious treat is a heavy bottom pot, rimmed baking sheets, wooden spoon, and candy thermometer.
-I highly recommend a candy thermometer, but if you don’t have one, a thermometer that will display 240 degrees (soft ball stage) and 310 degrees (hard crack stage) is necessary.
+All you need to make this delicious treat is a heavy bottom pot with a handle, rimmed baking sheets, wooden spoon, and candy thermometer.
+I highly recommend a candy thermometer, but if you don’t have one, a thermometer that will display 230 degrees (soft ball stage), 280 degrees (hard ball stage), and 300 degrees (hard crack stage) is necessary.
+Be sure to use a wooden spoon and not plastic (ask me how I know).

 Ingredients to make homemade cashew brittle